 We have recently completed an extensive survey with Industry, Educational institutions and Charities and Communities and further analysed the data and published it as part of our Equal Tech Annual Report Series.
-The topic for this year was Social Mobility through Youth Employability.
+The topic for last year was social mobility through youth employability and in 2022 was the intersectionality of neurodiversity and social mobility.
 Topics within these series continue to explore the impact of gender, immigration and socio-economic diversity and the intersectionality of race within these areas.